 We also announced in 2022 a number of significant milestones in our strategic cloud and technology partnerships.
 In February 2022, Bell announced its deployment of Google Distributed Cloud Edge in its network, enabling more efficiency, reliability and scale while also driving new business opportunities.
 This is the world's first implementation of core network functions opportunities.
 This is the world's first implementation of core network functions on Google Distributed Cloud Edge, a fully managed product that brings Google Cloud's infrastructure and services closer to where data is being generated and consumed.
-This advancement builds on Bell and Google Cloud's strategic partnership, announced in 2021, to combine Bell's 5G network leadership with Google Cloud's expertise in multi-cloud, data analytics and AI, and to enable Bell to drive operational efficiencies and deliver richer customer experiences.
-In addition, Bell announced in the first public groups added to computing (MEC) with AWS Wayelength in deliver richer customer experiences.
+This advancement builds on Bell and Google Cloud's strategic partnership, announced in 2021, to combine Bell's 5G network leadership with Google Cloud's expertise in multi-cloud, data analytics and Al, and to enable Bell to drive operational efficiencies and deliver richer customer experiences.
 In addition, Bell announced the launch of the first public multi-access edge computing (MEC) with AWS Wavelength in Canada.
 Building on Bell's agreement with AWS, announced last year, together the two companies are deploying AWS Wavelength Zones throughout the country at the edge of Bell's 5G network, starting in Toronto.
 Bell Public MEC with AWS Wavelength embeds AWS compute and storage services at the edge of the Bell 5G network, closer to mobile and connected devices where data is generated and consumed.
-This enables software developers and businesses to take full advantage of the high speed and low latency of Bell's 5G network and the cloud with AWS to build innovative, low-latency solutions that leverage real-time visual data processing ARV/R low-latency solutions that leverage real-time visual data processing, AR/VR, Al and machine learning, advanced robotics and much more.
+This enables software developers and businesses to take full advantage of the high speed and low latency of Bell's 5G network and the cloud with AWS to build innovative, low-latency solutions that leverage real-time visual data processing, AR/VR, low-latency solutions that leverage real-time visual data processing, AR/VR, Al and machine learning, advanced robotics and much more.